hashicorp/terraform-website/content/source/docs/glossary.html.md

 -> Terraform Enterprise

-The access token that a TFE organization needs in order to access data belonging to a user or organization in a specific [VCS provider][].
-The token is granted by the VCS provider, and allows access with whatever permissions that VCS provider assigns to the token.
+**In general:** A secret string that allows an application to authenticate itself to another application.
+The token is generated ahead of time by the application being accessed (either during the OAuth authorization exchange or in response to a direct request by a user), and allows access with whatever permissions that application assigns to the token.
+The [VCS providers][] supported by Terraform Enterprise allow access via OAuth tokens; that access is generally restricted to data belonging to a given user or organization within that provider.

+**Within Terraform Enterprise:** An entity in the TFE application that associates an OAuth token (in the "secret string" sense) with a permanent ID and with metadata about which VCS provider it applies to and which VCS user approved the token.
+When documentation refers specifically to this kind of entity, the name is often styled as `oauth-token` to indicate that it's an entity you can interact with via the [API][].

-An OAuth token has a one-to-one relationship with an [OAuth client][], but the client can outlive a specific token, to allow revoking and re-requesting VCS access.
+An `oauth-token` has a one-to-one relationship with an [OAuth client][], but the client can outlive a specific token, to allow revoking and re-requesting VCS access.

-[Workspaces][] that are linked to a VCS [repo][] have a relationship with one OAuth client.
+[Workspaces][] that are linked to a VCS [repo][] have a relationship with one `oauth-token`.

 - [TFE docs: VCS Integration](/docs/enterprise/vcs/index.html)
 - [TFE API docs: OAuth Tokens](/docs/enterprise/api/oauth-tokens.html)